 Debt.

 If you have any debt (student loans, home, auto) you’re still going to have to make your debt payments.
 If you can’t make your debt payments then you’ll get yourself into some serious trouble.
 You might get forced into bankruptcy or you might get stuck with paying more interest on your debt.
-As you plan on quitting your job you need to take your current debt into consideration.

 Expenses.